susanBuck/notes/07_Git/00_Command_Line_Primer.md

 Cmder comes with Git installed, so Windows users are all set.

 Mac users, however, may see *Command not found* when they try to run `git`.

 To fix this, head over to <https://git-scm.com/downloads> and click the link to download Git for Mac.

 Once it's installed, run the installer, then close and re-open Terminal (this step is important!).

 Try running `git` again and you should be all set.

+## In conclusion...

+There's lots more you can do in CL besides working with files and directories.
+The above exercise was just to get you familiar with working with commands and some basic navigation.

+As mentioned above, don't fret if you hit any bumps.
+We'll be on hand before, during and after class to walk you through any issues.

+See you in class!